 Eryngium maritimum is often represented in paintings and other art e.g. scientific paintings in the Libri picturati collection (Vol. 27/folio 51, water-coloured) made in the Netherlands and stored in the Biblioteka Jagiellońska, Uniwersytet Jagielloński, Kraków, Poland.
 These paintings are from the second half of the 16th century and the beginnings of the 17th century and were annotated by the famous Flemish botanists like Charles de l’Écluse (Carolus Clusius) (1526–1609)

 (Zemanek & Zemanek 2006; Zemanek, Ubrzizsy Savoia & Zemanek 2007).
-Recent examples include works by the Irish artist Patrick O’Hara printed on postage stamps such as the 1967 Belgian one franc stamp (Robyns 1976), and the 1969 twenty five pfennig stamp in the former German Democratic Republic.
+Recent examples include works by the Irish artist Patrick O’Hara, the print on postage stamps such as the 1967 Belgian one franc stamp (Robyns 1976), and the 1969 twenty five pfennig stamp in the former German Democratic Republic.

 Eryngium maritimum is mentioned in plays and poems, notably the ‘The Merry Wives of Windsor’ by Shakespeare (Bloom 1903), and in the ‘Italian Journey’ by Goethe (Albrecht & Scheurmann 1997).

 Eryngium maritimum has been grown in gardens since medieval times, e.g. the gardens of the Westminster Abbey (Harvey 1992), in private gardens since at least 1525 (Harvey & Jones 1972; Harvey 1989), and in botanical gardens, since c.
 1683 in the Physic Garden of Edinburgh (Robertson 2001).
-It is still used in gardens in the UK (Hamilton, Hart & Simmons 2000),
+It is still used in gardens in the UK (Hamilton, Hart & Simmons 2000).

 In Europe, the roots, young shoots and leaves of Eryngium maritimum were eaten particularly during the 17th and 18th centuries (Holland 1919; Facciola 1998; Pistrick 2002; Chatterjee 2005; Blindow 2006; Allen 2007), but they are still in use occasionally in Mediterranean regions (Della 2000).
 Eryngium maritimum has had numerous medical uses, especially during the medieval period.
 The roots in particular, but also the stems and leaves were used as an anti-toxin against various infections and diseases of humans as well as animals (Salisbury 1816; Woodward 1931; Liscani et al. 1984; Mathias 1994; Vonarburg 2001; Anderson 2004; Chatterjee 2005; Le Claire et al. 2005; Azaizeh et al. 2006; Meot-Duros, Le Floch & Magné 2008:258; Popov 2008; Watson & Preedy 2008).
 Furthermore, it was used in the Mediterranean against snake and scorpion bites (Sezik et al. 1997; Töngel & Ayan 2005; Küpeli et al. 2006; Çelik, Aydınlık & Arslan 2011).
 The medicinal use is based on saponins, essential oils, cumarins, flavonoids and organic acids present in the root (Vonarburg 2001).
 Dried roots for medicinal use are known as ‘Radix Eryngii maritimi’ (Hegi 1975).